-1.G.2.1 Sustainable management policy on biodiversity
+1.G.2.1 Sustainable management charter on biodiversity

-The Sustainable Woodland Management Manual describes the actions to be taken to identify outstanding habitats and species so they can be taken into account in the management policies implemented.
-Accordingly, Société Forestière de la Caisse des Dépôts conducts pro-biodiversity initiatives each year.
+Since 2001, the Sustainable Woodland Management Manual has described the actions to be taken to identify outstanding habitats and species so they can be taken into account in the management policies implemented.
+Accordingly, Société Forestière conducts pro-biodiversity initiatives each year.
 It has undertaken to regularly retain both standing and fallen ageing or dead trees in its forests, as they host very specific biodiversity (more than a quarter of woodland animal and fungal species) recognised as being of major interest by scientists and nature protection associations.